Crux Unveils Game-Changing Crux External Data Platform

 At each stage, organizations must evaluate their current state against a specific team, architecture, and objective requirements while also considering the challenges of maintaining each status.

 It’s critical to begin evaluating your organization from the specific viewpoint of external data integration to incorporate it with internal data to gain new insights and better outcomes.
-A company can be placed low on the model for external data maturity, but be fully advanced in its internal data capabilities.
+A company can be placed low on the model for external data maturity but be fully advanced in its internal data capabilities.
 The benefits of each are related, but the processes for integrating each are unique.

 To be plotted as emerging on the maturity model, your company will likely fit within the following criteria:

-It’s important to note that at this stage, it’s not the number of data engineers present that matters, but rather their skill and capabilities.
+It’s important to note that at this stage, it’s not the number of data engineers present that matters but their skill and capabilities.
 While each stage outlines criteria for various levels of data integration, it’s less about numbers and truly about the capability of an organization’s data vertical at each stage.

-And as data pipelines begin to become part of the architecture, organizations need data to validate their technology, so data suppliers become integrated into this complex process.
+And as data pipelines become part of the architecture, organizations need data to validate their technology, so data suppliers become integrated into this complex process.
 Successful organizations will develop a standardized, objective evaluation for data suppliers to help regulate what flows into their tech stack and ensure its quality is high–and that it remains that way.

 Internally, a functional stage company has: